When You Actually "Need" A Pedicure & Why Winter Is Not A Great Time To Skip It

 Really wash your feet in the shower

-This one may seem obvious but Dr. Stern says it's one of the most overlooked steps with foot care: wash your feet in the shower.
-"It may sound obvious but people often just let the soap suds run down and hope that they will somehow permeate between the toe web spaces and lather the soles," says Dr. Stern.
-"Feet need to be cleaned especially thoroughly as they have many physiological characteristics that differentiate them from other areas of the body and make them a unique habitat for supporting microbes including odor-causing bacteria."
+This one may seem obvious but Dr Stern says it's one of the most overlooked steps when it comes to foot care: wash your feet in the shower.
+"It may sound obvious but people often just let the soap suds run down and hope that they will somehow permeate between the toe web spaces and lather the soles," says Dr Stern.
+"Feet need to be cleaned especially thoroughly as they have many physiological characteristics that differentiate them from other areas of the body and make them a unique habitat for supporting microbes including odour-causing bacteria."

 AdvertisementADVERTISEMENT